chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

     :alt: flow_field_acceleration
     :align: center

-We can also compare the results obtain for the velocity in time with the results proposed by the article of Ten Cate `et al.` `[1] <https://doi.org/10.1063/1.1512918>`_
+We can also compare the results obtained for the velocity in time with the results proposed by the article of Ten Cate `et al.` `[1] <https://doi.org/10.1063/1.1512918>`_

 IMAGE COMMING SOON !!!